koreanwglasses/koreanwglasses.github.io-archive/resources/content/blog/csdt-musiclab.md

 ## Current Progress

-Dr. Ron Eglash, the professor who was overseeing CSDT has left RPI to teach a U Michigan.
+Dr. Ron Eglash, the professor who was overseeing CSDT has left RPI to teach at U Michigan.
 This project will likely have no more updates.

 ---